CoKe: Localized Contrastive Learning for Robust Keypoint Detection: CoKe: Contrastive Keypoint Learning

 \subsection{Inference with the CoKe Model}

-In the following, we describe the model for keypoints of a single category.
-However, note that it can be easily extended to multiple categories.
+In the following, we describe the detection process for keypoints of a single category, but note that this can be trivially extended to multiple categories.
 Figure \ref{fig:pipeline} illustrates the inference process with the CoKe.
-During inference we will predict $p_k$, the predicted the keypoint position for keypoint $k$ on the feature map.
-This can be simply achieved for a test image $\mathbf{I}$ using the following steps: \begin{itemize} \item Extract a feature map $\Phi (\mathbf{I}) = \mathbf{F}$ using the trained feature extractor $\Phi$. \item Use the prototypes ${\mathbf{\theta}_k, k \in K}$ as $1\times1$ convolution kernel on the feature map $\mathbf{F}$.
-The output will be a score map that contains at every position $p$ and for every channel $k$ the keypoint detection score $\mathbf{f}_p^i \cdot \mathbf{\theta}_k$. \item To predict the location of keypoint $k$, we pick the position $p \in P$ that has the highest score. \item Project $p$ back to the original image coordinates. \end{itemize}
+To locate the predicted the keypoint position $p_k$ for keypoint $k$ on the feature map of a test image $\mathbf{I}^i$, we apply the following steps: